Dipeekyadav/Task-1-Network-Report-Scan/README.md

 | 53   | DNS     | Domain Name System       | ⚠️ Medium – Secure if properly configured |

 ## 🖼️ Screenshots
-All screenshots are available in the `/screenshots/` folder:
+All screenshots are available in the 'Screenshot for Windows' and 'Screenshot for Linux' folder:
 - Windows and Linux terminal scans
 - Nmap installation confirmation
 - IP range detection